Dentures in Abbotsford

-At Clayburn Dental in Abbotsford, we provide denture restoration treatment!
+At Clayburn Dental in Abbotsford, we provide denture restoration treatment.
 A denture is a removable dental restoration for missing teeth and surrounding tissue.
-They are made to closely resemble your natural teeth and to improve the function and aesthetic look of your smile.
+Dentures are made to resemble your natural teeth as closely as possible and to help improve the function and aesthetic look of your smile.

 What are dentures?

 Dentures are removable replacements for missing teeth.
 There are two types of dentures available, complete and partial dentures.
 Complete dentures are used when all the teeth are missing, while partial dentures are used when some natural teeth remain.